 During the special enrollment period (SEP), a personcan enroll in Medicare in specific circumstances, such as when moving in or out of a skilled nursing facility or after losing other health insurance such as through an employer.

-The cost for enrolling in Medicare depends on a few factors, such as income and calendar quarters a person has accumulated while working.
+The cost of enrolling in Medicare depends on a few factors, such as income and calendar quarters a person has accumulated while working.

 Part A

-If a person is 65, they could be eligible for premium free part A based their spouse’s work history.
+If a person is 65 years old, they could be eligible for premium-free part A based on their spouse’s work history.
 This eligibility applies to the following people:

-• A single person who is divorced but had been married for at least 10 years and the divorced spouse is eligible for social security benefits.
+- A single person who is divorced but was married for at least 10 years and the divorced spouse is eligible for social security benefits.

 Part B